oestrich/blog.oestrich.org/_posts/2017-07-07-call-elixir-from-erlang.md

 - elixir
 - erlang
 title: Call Elixir from Erlang
 description: See how simple it is to call Elixir from Erlang.
-This will also show calling Erlang from Elixir.
 date: 2017-07-07 2:30PM
 ---